Queen of witches, born of nightmares.

 That all feels manageable until Angie wakes in the middle of the night to find two elves, an aggravated fairy, and a gluttonous miniature giant tearing through her refrigerator.
 The fae in her kitchen claim she is a legendary Warrior, the only one capable of stopping a warlock who feeds on magic and plans to drain the fae world dry.

+Fairy tales are real.
+Some of her neighbors are not human.
+And when Angie’s best friend vanishes, denial is no longer an option.
 It’s high time for Angie to dig deep and discover her inner warrior witch.
-Because if she fails, she will lose more than her sanity.
-She will lose her friend, her world, and herself.
+Because if she fails, she’ll lose her best friend, her sense of self, and the fragile balance holding her life together.

-Midlife magic proves far messier (and far more entertaining) as Angie’s chaotic family life collides with a hidden fae world in this fast-paced, funny urban fantasy.
+Midlife magic proves messy and entertaining as Angie’s chaotic family life collides with a hidden fae world in this fast-paced, funny urban fantasy. — Kim Watt, author of Baking Bad and other fantasy series

 You’d think saving the fae world from a magic-sucking warlock would earn you a returned text message.